OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 This code will allow users to deploy an [ERC-2771-compatible](https://docs.openzeppelin.com/contracts/4.x/api/metatx#ERC2771Context) [ERC-1155 NFT](https://docs.openzeppelin.com/contracts/4.x/erc1155) contract and then use one Autotask to sign mint requests, and another Autotask to relay the request to a [trusted forwarder](https://docs.openzeppelin.com/contracts/4.x/api/metatx#MinimalForwarder) which will send the request to the NFT contract to mint an NFT for the user.

-## Setup
+## Setup  overview

-This section will help you set up the following steps.
+The following sections will help you set up the following steps.
 A detailed explanation of each is provided in further sections:
+- Defender Keys and Deploying Contracts
   - Acquire Defender and Relay keys
   - Add funds to the Relay
+  - Update `.secrets/dev.yml` with the Defender and Relay keys
   - Deploy contracts
+- Serverless Deployment and Connecting Relays
   - Update `config.dev.yml` with the 2 deployed contract addresses
   - Deploy the Autotasks
   - Connect Relays to deployed Autotasks
-  - Contract Deployer Relay must be connected to the signing Autotask
+- Signing and Relaying Requests with Scripts (Option A)
-  - Any Relayer with funds can be connected to the Relay Autotask
+  - Update `config.dev.yml` with the 2 Autotask webhooks
+  - Running the scripts
+- Signing and Relaying Requests with Curl (Option B)
+- Testing Defender Signing functions

 - Copy the 2 Autotask webhooks into the `config.dev.yml` file

+## Defender Keys and Deploying Contracts

+This section will
 ### Defender Account Setup

 - In your [Defender account](https://defender.openzeppelin.com/), select the Hamburger icon in the upper right corner and click on **Team API Keys**